hackclub/hackclub/workshops/notesToSelf/README.md

 #### Updating the Display

-To go with this, I'd also like the note I just created to be displayed with the other notes.
+To go with this, I'd also like the note I just created to be displayed with the other notes, without me having to reload the page.

 That's simple enough, we'll just call `displayNotes()` at the end of `postNewNote()`: